percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 key for E2E authenticated encryption and keep track of the E2E keys received via the Full EKT Tag for each distinct synchronization source (SSRC) in the conference so that it can properly decrypt received media.
-Endpoint may change its E2E key at any time and advertise that new key to the conference as specified in [@!I-D.ietf-perc-srtp-ekt-diet].
+An endpoint may change its E2E key at any time and advertise that new key to the conference as specified in [@!I-D.ietf-perc-srtp-ekt-diet].

 ## E2E Keys and Endpoint Operations

-Any given RTP media flow can be identified by its SSRC, and an endpoint might send more than one at a time and change the mix of media flows transmitted during the life of a conference.
+Any given RTP media flow is identified by its SSRC, and an endpoint might send more than one at a time and change the mix of media flows transmitted during the life of a conference.

 Thus, an endpoint **MUST** maintain a list of SSRCs from received RTP flows and each SSRC's associated E2E key information.
-Following a change in an E2E key, prior E2E keys **SHOULD** be retained by the endpoint for a period long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted.
-An endpoint **MUST** discard old E2E keys no later than when it leaves the conference.
+An endpoint **MUST** discard old E2E keys no later than when it leaves the conference (see Section [@keyexchange]).

 If there is a need to encrypt one or more RTP header extensions end-to-end, the endpoint derives an encryption key from the E2E SRTP master key to encrypt header extensions as per [@!RFC6904].
 The Media Distributor is unable use the information contained in those header extensions encrypted with an E2E key.

-> Editor's Note: I believe E2E encryption of header extensions is now off the table with Double.
-Shall we delete the above paragraph?
-Or is this still an option?
-We have not discussed how this would be signaled and I don't think this is described in Double.

 ## HBH Keys and Per-hop Operations